 Factors Which May Affect Your Credits (continued) Credit Load - The normal credit load for a student is 15-17 credits per semester.
-If you wish to enroll for more than 18 credits, you need to get written approval from the Dean of Student Services before you register.

 Credit/No Credit Option - The major purpose of the credit/no credit option is to encourage students to broaden their education by venturing into subject areas outside their fields of specialization without risking a relatively low grade.